csd1100/terrainium/README.md

       will return all values.

         - `-b|--biome <name>` - name of the biome for which values to be retrieved.
-          Gets values of default biome if `default` is used.
           Gets main terrain if `none` is used.
 Will get values of currently active terrain if `current` is used.
         - `--alias` - returns value of all aliases defined.
         - `--env` - returns value of all environment variables defined.
         - `-e [name]` - returns value of environment variable with `name`.